qmk/qmk_firmware/docs/flashing.md

 ## Atmel DFU

 Atmel's DFU bootloader comes on all USB AVRs by default (except for 16/32U4RC), and is used by many keyboards that have their own ICs on their PCBs (older OLKB boards, Clueboards).
-Some keyboards may also use LUFA's DFU bootloader, or QMK's fork of it (newer OLKB boards), that adds in additional features specific to that hardware.
+Some keyboards may also use LUFA's DFU bootloader, or QMK's fork of it (newer OLKB boards) that adds in additional features specific to that hardware.

 To ensure compatibility with the DFU bootloader, make sure this block is present in your `rules.mk` (optionally with `lufa-dfu` or `qmk-dfu` instead):